TimGeronimoLam/timgeronimolam.github.io/src/content/2025-05-15-markdown-style-guide.md

 #### Syntax

-we can use 3 backticks ``` in new line and write snippet and close with 3 backticks on new line and to highlight language specific syntac, write one word of language name after first 3 backticks, for eg. html, javascript, css, markdown, typescript, txt, bash
+To create a code block, use three backticks (<code>```</code>) on a new line, write your code, and close with three backticks on a new line.
+To enable syntax highlighting, add the language name (e.g., html, javascript, css, markdown, typescript, txt, bash) immediately after the opening backticks.

 ````markdown
 ```html